 How to Properly Manage LLRW

 Proper disposal and storage then is the final phase of radioactive waste management.
-Its primary purpose is to safely remove and transfer the waste to a facility designed to receive the material, where it can be contained and isolated to protect people and the environment from radiation contamination adequately.
+Its primary purpose is to safely remove and transfer the waste to a facility designed to receive the material, where it can be contained and isolated to adequately protect people and the environment from radiation contamination.
 It must comply with the NRC, which regulates nuclear and radioactive waste, and the Department of Transportation (DOT), which oversees the safety and security of hazardous materials during transport, and any additional state and local regulations.

 Industries that require the removal and transfer of low-level radioactive wastes must do so with certified radioactive waste handlers.
 MLi Environmental is among a network of approved and certified radioactive waste disposal outlets that fully comply with the laws and guidelines issued by regulatory bodies.
 Because such radioactive materials come from several sources, the professionals at MLi are fully trained and certified to handle and dispose of naturally occurring radioactive materials (NORM) and low-level wastes such as biological specimens, mixed radioactive and hazardous wastes, uranium and thorium compounds, Americium-24 found in the ionization chambers of smoke detectors, Alpha, Beta, and Gamma radiation sources, among other low-level wastes.